Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

 After fine-tuning on 3D downstream tasks, the baseline model Qwen2.5-VL shows enhanced 3D scene understanding.
 However, it continues to struggle with accurately localizing and describing 3D objects, as well as learning spatial transformations across different frames.
-As illustrated in Table~\ref{table:ablation}, the integration of additional spatial signals significantly boosts performance across various tasks.
-Notably, even the inclusion of simple predicted camera poses elevates the Acc@0.25 score on ScanRefer from 29.3 to 32.0 and the CIDEr@0.5 score on Scan2Cap from 59.8 to 62.5.
+As illustrated in Table~\ref{table:ablation}, incorporating predicted camera or depth information alone provides no clear benefit.
+In contrast, the inclusion of predicted point information demonstrates a significant advantage for the 3D dense captioning task, boosting the CIDEr@0.5 score on Scan2Cap from 58.0 to 67.7 and the BLEU-4@0.5 from 36.3 to 38.2.
+It also provides a marginal improvement in 3D video object detection.
 These results indicate that current MLLMs still lack adequate spatial modeling in both data curation and architectural design.

-\myparagraph{Visual geometry features are more helpful than predicted spatial information.} Although the results predicted directly by VGGT can enhance the spatial understanding ability of Qwen2.5-VL, these Camera/Depth/Point signals are relatively sparse and may contain errors.
+\myparagraph{Visual geometry features are more helpful than predicted spatial information.} Although the point maps predicted directly by VGGT can enhance the spatial understanding ability of Qwen2.5-VL, these signals are relatively sparse and may contain errors.
 In contrast, directly using the visual geometry features provided by VGGT not only incorporates these spatial signals simultaneously but also reduces the impact of noise on performance, thereby achieving better results.